Answers to the most commonly asked Nominee Service questions.

 You can ask us to manage your investments or you can do it yourself.
 Just let us know how you wish to proceed.

 If you would like us to manage your investments, please complete and return our Client Agreement.
 Our Investment Managers will manage your investment portfolio on an ongoing basis.
-Further details are available on request.
+Details are available on our Investment Management pages.

 Our dealers are pleased to provide assistance (always on a general “Execution Only” basis) to help you to make your investments.
 However, you are always responsible for suitability and future investment performance.